Imperat/ADFS_managers/readme.md

 Contributing
 ------------
-ADFS Managers is opensourse project and I develop it only for improve my coding skills and make freely help for ADF of Saratov.
+ADFS Managers is opensource project and I develop it only for improve my coding skills and make freely help for ADF of Saratov.
 I promise that I willn't earn money using this project.
-For this reason, if you is interesting, you is free in contributing for this project.
-You can create new issie, pull request or write me e-mail in leliykin@gmail.com or in Telegram "+79603412336".
+For this reason, if you are interesting, you are free in contributing for this project.
+You can create new issue, pull request or write me e-mail in leliykin@gmail.com or in Telegram "+79603412336".